Data Protection for Mobile Mapping

 When Google announced in August 2010 that it would map the streets of Germany's 20 biggest cities by the end of that year, the outrage was huge.
 Some of Google's camera cars were vandalised.
 A 70-year-old Austrian who didn't want his picture taken threatened the driver of one with a garden pick.

-- Mobile Mapping Systems often capture images and videos containing faces, bodies and license plates.
+- Mobile Mapping Systems capture imagery containing faces, bodies and license plates.
 According to data protection laws, these objects are personal data.

 - Most data protection regulations are consent-based.
-However, anonymization is a more feasible and cost-effective way than consent to comply with these laws.
+However, anonymization is more a cost-effective way to comply with data protection laws.

-- Data deletion requests, fines and PR damages might be costly for your company.
+- Fines, data deletion requests and PR damages might be costly for your company.

 ✓ We anonymize all kinds of RGB-imagery: planar, panorama and video